 Akrakaradi Vati is indicated to increase ejaculation time.

-- The powder of the roots and stems of plant is taken with honey.
+- The powder of the roots and stems of the plant are taken with honey.
 Or

 - Mix Akarkara powder + Vach powder + Honey and take 1 teaspoon twice a day.

-A decoction prepared by boiling Akarkara/ Anacyclus pyrethrum 2 g, Shunthi/ dry ginger 1 g, Mulethi/ Liquorice 2 g in water, 100 ml.
+A decoction prepared by boiling Akarkara/ Anacyclus pyrethrum 2 g, Shunthi/ dry ginger 1 g, Mulethi/ Licorice 2 g in water, 100 ml.
 This is filtered and given daily for 1-2 months.

 Make paste of Akarkara plant and apply on forehead or extract juice and put few drops in each nostril to get relief from migraine.

 Increasing saliva in dryness of the mouth and throat, as masticatory, relaxing mouth muscles, in partial paralysis of the tongue

 Root has reflex action on the salivary glands and this helps to increase salivation.
 Chewing of roots is helpful.

 The root powder is taken in the morning.

 Traditionally the fine root powder of the plant are mixed in Mahua tail and massaged externally.
 Internally, 500 mg of root powder is licked with honey.